JustSereja/morethan-log-astro/README.md

 The template supports both multilingual and single-language content:

-- **Multilingual posts:** keep the same file name across languages so the auto-generated translation key matches.
+- **Multilingual posts:** keep the same file name across languages so the auto-generated cross-link stays in sync.
 - **Single-language posts:** create a single entry; the language switcher gracefully falls back to the homepage of other locales.

 This is perfect for: